 Depressed and anxious, the teen often isolated herself.
 Worse, she began having hallucinations — hearing voices that were not there.

 “I was in a bad place,” said Dwire, now 18 and holding down a job while preparing for the SAT.
-“My mom got scared for me and started trying to Read More »
+“My mom got scared for me and started Read More »